 My advice for rising juniors gearing up now is to go beyond generalities in every aspect of this process.
 Peel the layers and get to the core of what animates you.
 Specificity is your friend.

 What are you excited to learn?
 Reflect on your high school years.
 Notice which subjects inspired you to go above-and-beyond the requirements of a class.

 If you have potential majors in mind, then start by researching individual colleges to discover the nuances of their programming.

 Want to help people when you graduate?
 So many students tell me that’s their ultimate purpose.
 Maybe there’s a combination of psychology and education that resonates with your mission.
 Humanities and engineering.
 Entrepreneurship and innovation.
 The possibilities are limitless.

 If you're passionate about solving big problems, hone in on your unique interests and see where they lead.
-Maybe you’re all about data, analysis, and machine learning.
+Maybe you’re all about data analysis and machine learning.
 Or economics.
 Or maybe the arts are foundational to your education.
 Look for thematic strands that connect to each other, and to you.

 The elements of your backstory can lead to insights, perspectives and goals for the future.
 See what happens when you anchor your self-discovery with words.
 Phrases.
 Paragraphs of thoughtful musings and revelations.
 Translation: Write it all down.